 First, we need some data to work with before going on to the two-sample t-test in Python examples.
 In this blog post, we are going to work with data that can be found here.
 Furthermore, we will import data from an Excel (.xls) file directly from the URL.

 data = 'https://gist.githubusercontent.com/baskaufs/1a7a995c1b25d6e88b45/raw/4bb17ccc5c1e62c27627833a4f25380f27d30b35/t-test.csv'

 df.head()Code language: Python (python)

 In the code chunk above, we first imported pandas as pd.
 Second, we created a string with the URL to the .csv file.
 In the fourth row, we used Pandas read_csv to load the .csv file into a dataframe.
 Finally, we used the .head() method to print the first five rows:

-As can be seen in the image above, we have two columns (grouping and height).
-Luckily, the column names are eas to work with when we, later, are going to subset the data.
+As seen in the image above, we have two columns (grouping and height).
+Luckily, the column names are easy to work with when we, later, are going to subset the data.
 If we, on the other hand, had long column names, renaming columns in the Pandas dataframe would be wise.

 Subsetting the Data

 Finally, before calculating some descriptive statistics, we will subset the data.
 In the code below, we use the query method to create two Pandas series objects: